Latostadora/rayjs/README.md

 Just download [ray.js](https://raw.githubusercontent.com/josecgil/rayjs/master/dist/ray.js)

+or use this:

 ```<script type="text/javascript" src="https://raw.githubusercontent.com/josecgil/rayjs/master/dist/ray.js"></script>```

 ## An overview

-When de DOM is ready `Ray.js` checks the DOM for elements with the `data-ray-component` and executes the js that indicates the value of this attribute.
+When de DOM is ready `Ray.js` checks the DOM for elements with the `data-ray-component` attribute and executes the js that indicates the value of this attribute.

 Example: